loading...

 Overview

-The Coast of the Sirens : The Amalfi Coast & Cilento National Park
+Two Coasts of the Sirens: the Amalfi Coast & Cilento National Park

 Enjoy the best of Campania Felix : from the unknown Cilento to the dramatic Amalfi Coast

-This tour gives us the opportunity to discover both the busy touristic Amalfitan and the quiet peaceful Cilentan coast.
-We will start from the little fishermen’s village of Marina di Camerota in the far south of the Cilento and cycle up north along the coast sampling dreamy coastal scenery, wild mountain valleys and deep gorges and attractive countryside with vineyards and olive groves.
-On the first part of our tour in the Cilento National Park we pass along world famous cultural sites included in the Unesco’s list of World Heritage such as Velia and Paestum and visit some of the nicest medieval villages of the area, both along the coast and slightly inland, where the traditional way of life is still evident.
-All these attractions are linked together by great well paved and quiet roads, ideal for cycling.
+You will start from the plain of Paestum, known for its amazing Greek temples, and a good place to start cycling through ‘flattish’ terrain.
+Then you gradually make your way south towards the little fishing village of Marina di Camerota in the far south of the Cilento.
+You’ll cycle along the coast, sampling dreamy coastal scenery, wild mountain valleys and deep gorges, and attractive countryside with vineyards and olive groves.
+Here in the Cilento National Park you pass world-famous cultural sites, listed as World Heritage by UNESCO, such as Velia and Paestum, and visit some of the nicest medieval villages in the area, both along the coast and slightly inland, where the traditional way of life is still evident.
+All these attractions are connected by great well-paved and quiet roads, ideal for cycling.
 Of course there will also be plenty of time to enjoy the splendid beaches and wonderful food on offer.

-During the second part of our trip along the ‘Costiera Amalfitana’ we follow the spectacular coastal road from Vietri sul Mare to Amalfi and then onwards to the very tip of the Sorrentine peninsula at Punta Campanella and the isle of Capri.
-We will admire the colourful table ware ceramics of Vietri, have a cup of coffee at the little bar on the beach of delightful Cetara and walk on the beautiful seaside boulevard of Minori.
-From our base at Amalfi we will visit the deeply eroded and amazing ‘Fjord’ of Furore, explore mundane Positano and cycle through the little hamlets of Atrani, Praiano and Conca dei Marini.
-We end our tour with a trip round the peninsula, passing through the coastal resort of Massa Lubrense and famous Sorrento.
+During the second part of your trip along the ‘Costiera Amalfitana’, you follow the spectacular coastal road from Vietri sul Mare to Amalfi, and then onwards to the very tip of the Sorrento peninsula at Punta Campanella and the isle of Capri.
+You will admire the colourful tableware ceramics of Vietri, have a cup of coffee at the little bar on the beach of delightful Cetara, and walk on the beautiful seaside boulevard of Minori.
+From your base at Amalfi you will visit the deeply eroded and amazing ‘Fjord’ of Furore, explore mundane Positano, and cycle through the little villages of Atrani, Praiano and Conca dei Marini.
+You end your tour with a trip round the peninsula, passing through the coastal resort of Massa Lubrense and famous Sorrento.

-On this amazing cycling adventure we will see with our own eyes that not only the Amalfi Coast has become with reason Italy’s most famous coastline, but discover an entirely new and little known, but equally beautiful part of Italy in the Cilento National Park.
-It will become clear that it takes only a little effort to get ‘off the beaten track’, finding ourselves surrounded by nature at only a few hundred metres away from the crowds.
-In short, we’ll discover a real Coast of the Sirens.
+On this amazing cycling adventure you will not only see for yourselves that the Amalfi Coast has become Italy’s most famous coastline with good reason, but you will discover an entirely new and little known, yet equally beautiful part of Italy: the Cilento National Park.
+It will become clear that it only takes a little effort to get ‘off the beaten track’, finding yourselves surrounded by nature just a few hundred metres from the crowds.
+You’ll discover a real cycling Paradise !

 This is a moderate tour which is suitable for all those who have some experience with bicycle touring and are in a good general physical condition.
 On some of the inland stretches you may encounter some steeper climbs.
 Average cycling times: approx 5-6 hours each day.